jupyter/jupyter_client/docs/messaging.rst

               ],
-              'stoppedThreads' : list(int),  # threads in which the debugger is currently in a stopped state 'richRendering' : bool,  # whether the debugger supports rich rendering of variables 'exceptionPaths' : list(str),  # Exception names used to match leaves or nodes in a tree of exception }
+              'stoppedThreads' : list(int),  # threads in which the debugger is currently in a stopped state 'richRendering' : bool,  # whether the debugger supports rich rendering of variables 'exceptionPaths' : list(str),  # exception names used to match leaves or nodes in a tree of exception }
       }